Depression

 What is depression?

-Depression can be described as a persistent feeling of sadness and unhappiness, for weeks or months at a time.
+Depression is characterised by a feeling of sadness and unhappiness that lasts for weeks or months at a time.
 It has a range of symptoms and can affect people of all ages.
 Depression can have a significant impact on a person’s life, and at its most severe can lead people to contemplate or commit suicide.

 It’s important to get medical help and support if you, or someone close to you, suffers with depression, or has experienced symptoms of it every day for a period of two weeks or more.